Revised: June 2023

 - Most Recent Active Past President.

-The Most Recent Active Past President shall act as chairperson of the Nominating Committee and of the Credentials Committee, and shall serve as a Delegate to the NACAC Assembly, if eligible.
+The Most Recent Active Past President shall act as chairperson of the Nominating Committee and of the Credentials Committee

 The Treasurer shall be responsible for maintaining the official financial records of IACAC, performing other financial transactions, and monitoring fund development.
 The Treasurer shall be chairperson of the Finance Committee and shall submit an annual report to the general membership at the Annual Membership Meeting.
 The Treasurer shall automatically succeed to the office of the Most Recent Active Past Treasurer upon completion of their term.